Loading...

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after eating the cake to help your body utilize the glucose more efficiently.
+Engage in light physical activity, like a short walk, after eating to help your body use the sugar more efficiently.

 Discover